Explore ways to maintain a healthy eating habit for good health and wellbeing.

 Visit the NHS for more information and help.

-If you have bullima, you may well maintain a normal weight and body shape, but have bouts of out of control eating, usually in secret, which may then be followed by feelings of self-disgust and guilt, which may be compensated for by self-induced vomiting, misuse of laxatives or excessive exercise.
+If you have bulimia, you may well maintain a normal weight and body shape, but have bouts of out of control eating, usually in secret, which may then be followed by feelings of self-disgust and guilt, which may be compensated for by self-induced vomiting, misuse of laxatives or excessive exercise.

 Your relationship with food may have become a problem if you notice any of the following: